What is Skelaxin?Skelaxin discount prices start at just $45.44!

 Therapeutic ClassificationsSkeletal Muscle Relaxant, Centrally Acting

-Metaxalone is used to relax certain muscles in your body and relieve the discomfort caused by acute (short-term), painful muscle or bone conditions.
-However, this medicine does not take the place of rest, exercise, physical therapy, or other treatments that your doctor may recommend for your medical condition.
+Metaxalone is used to help relax the muscles in your body and relieve the discomfort caused by acute (short-term), painful muscle or bone conditions.
+However, this medicine does not take the place of rest, exercise, physical therapy, or other treatments that your doctor may recommend for your condition.

 Metaxalone is a skeletal muscle relaxant.
 It acts on the central nervous system (CNS) to relax muscles.